AWSAutoScalingCreateAutoScalingGroupType

 var tags: [AWSAutoScalingTag]? { get set }

-The Amazon Resource Names (ARN) of the target groups to associate with the Auto Scaling group.
-Instances are registered as targets in a target group, and traffic is routed to the target group.
-For more information, see Elastic Load Balancing and Amazon EC2 Auto Scaling in the Amazon EC2 Auto Scaling User Guide.
+• The Amazon Resource Names (ARN) of the Elastic Load Balancing target groups to associate with the Auto Scaling group.
+Instances are registered as targets with the target groups.
+The target groups receive incoming traffic and route requests to one or more registered targets.
+For more information, see Use Elastic Load Balancing to distribute traffic across the instances in your Auto Scaling group in the Amazon EC2 Auto Scaling User Guide.

 Declaration